mtumilowicz/groovy-closure-owner-delegate-this/README.md

 # Owner, delegate and this
-* **this** corresponds to the enclosing class where the closure is defined,
+* **this** corresponds to the enclosing class where the closure is defined.
-* **owner** corresponds to the enclosing object where the closure is defined, which may be either a class or a closure,
+* **owner** corresponds to the enclosing object where the closure is defined, which may be either a class or a closure.
 * **delegate** corresponds to a third party object where methods calls or properties are resolved whenever the receiver of the message is not defined.